 The opening chapters of Genesis give a historical account of the origin of the world.
 They do not amount to a scientific theory (though they contain the kernel of one), and whether they should be classed as myth or not depends on whether they are true.
 That question has become increasingly complicated over the last two hundred years.
 Today the dominant world-view is Darwinian evolutionism, a science-based account which has supplanted the Genesis narrative and has all the authority of an explanation that man has worked out for himself.
 Historical tradition plays no role.
 In reaction against this revolution, biblical creationism attempts to give a scientific account that upholds the Genesis narrative.

-‘Evolutionism’ is the doctrine that the history of the universe was determined solely by natural causes; that these causes eventually gave rise to the earliest form of life; and that all subsequent organisms descended from that first simple organism.
+Evolutionism is the doctrine that the universe had a natural origin; that natural causes eventually gave rise to the earliest form of life; and that all subsequent organisms descended from that first simple organism.
 The beginning of all things is dated to about 13 billion years ago and the origin of the Earth to about 4.5 billion years ago.
 From their different perspectives, modern cosmology, biology and geology have all contributed to the story.
-The term ‘Darwinian’ refers to the fact that some of the biological foundations for modern evolutionism were laid down by Charles Darwin.
+The term Darwinian refers to the fact that some of the biological foundations for modern evolutionism were laid down by Charles Darwin.

 The ‘ism’ at the end of the word denotes a belief system.
-Evolutionism is therefore not the mere acceptance of the observational fact that organisms have changed over time and new species have arisen from old.
-Rather, it interprets this process of species diversification as evidence that all diversity goes back to a single species, and that species as they evolved were continually upgrading their biological programs.
-It is a theory, one that (a) rests on the observational fact that species must have multiplied, (b) proposes a mechanism for the fact (the natural selection of chance variation), and then (c) links all organism, from the simplest to the most complex, into a genealogical continuum of ‘numerous, successive, slight modifications’.
+Evolutionism is not just the acceptance of the fact that organisms have changed over time and new species have arisen from old.
+Rather, it interprets the process of species diversification as evidence that all diversity goes back to a single species, and that species as they evolved were continually upgrading their biological programs.
+It is a theory, one that (a) rests on the evidence that species must have multiplied, (b) proposes a mechanism for the multiplicity (natural selection of chance variation), and then (c) links all organism, from the simplest to the most complex, into a genealogical continuum of numerous, successive, slight modifications.

-Creationism is also a belief system, and therefore not to be confused with acceptance of the observational fact that organisms show design.
-One can draw the conclusion that organisms were created without believing that they were created in their present form or that the universe came into existence only 6-10,000 years ago, looking much as it does now.
+Creationism is also a belief system.
+One can draw the conclusion that organisms were created without believing that they were created in their present form or that the universe came into existence only 6–10,000 years ago, looking much as it does now.